 mhuusko5 | Mathew Huusko V

 I also create software independently, without a special title (or desk usually).
-I'm the mad hatter - I make and wear all the hats, from invention and concept creation to experience and interface design to creation of visual assets to engineering.
+I'm the mad hatter, making and wearing all the hats, from invention and concept creation to experience and interface design to creation of visual assets to engineering.
 Much of my work is related to how people physically interface with software experiences.

 I like talking about my work, and my vision.
 But not my "self".